Conjugacy p-separability of right-angled Artin groups and applications

-The following simple observation is the key in the proof of our main theorem.
-Let $G$ be a right-angled Artin group of rank $r$ ($r$ $\geq$ 1).
-Let $H$ be a special subgroup of $G$ of rank $r$ - 1.
-In other words, there exists a partition of $V$: $V$ = $W g\alpha^{-1}$ $\mid$ $\alpha$ $\in$ $H$\}.
-In order to prove Proposition \ref{3.6}, we need the following statements, which are analogs of some statements obtained in \cite{M} (Lemma 3.4, Corollary 3.5 and Lemma 3.7, respectively):
+\begin{remark} Let $G$ be a right-angled Artin group of rank $r$ ($r$ $\geq$ 1).
+Let $H$ be a special subgroup of $G$ of rank $r-1$.
+In other words, there is a partition of $V$, $V$ = $W g\alpha^{-1}$ $\mid$ $\alpha$ $\in$ $H$\}.
+In order to prove Proposition \ref{3.6}, we need the following statements, which are the analogues of some statements obtained in \cite{M} (Lemma 3.4, Corollary 3.5, and Lemma 3.7 respectively):

 \begin{lemma} Let $G$ be a group, $H$ be a subgroup of $G$, and $g$ $\in$ $G$.
 Suppose that the pair $(G,g)$ satisfies $pCC_G$, and that $g^G$ is finitely $p$-separable in $G$.
 If $C_G(g)H$ is finitely $p$-separable in $G$, then $g^H$ is also finitely $p$-separable in $G$. \end{lemma}